NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Cringe.md

+Granted by [[Feats/Cringe|Cringe]] via Ephemeral Effect

-You take a penalty to the strike damage equal to 2 + the origin's level.
+You take a circumstance penalty to the Strike's damage equal to 2 + the origin's level.

 *Source: Pathfinder Player Core 2*
 *ORC*